DAZN: UK price, app, schedule, PPV & how to watch

 YouTube video

 The agreement with Hearn’s Matchroom started a spending spree which culminated in the huge deals to land Canelo and Golovkin, with a view to matching them together in a lucrative trilogy fight.
-That has still yet to happen.
+That took a while to make, but it did happen.

 Other markets launched in the shape of Canada, Italy, Brazil and Spain – along with flurry of major rights acquisitions.